 By Air-Flights operate from various important cities to Lucknow.

-Lucknow, also widely known for it’s authentic chickan and lucknawi zardozi.
+Lucknow, also widely known for its authentic chickan and lucknawi zardozi.
 Both of these are stylish and delicate Indian embroidery.
-There is a huge demand of both these handcrafted embroideries in both India and abroad, which also accounts for a major part of the revenue of the state.
+There is a huge demand for both these handcrafted embroideries in both India and abroad, which also accounts for a major part of the revenue of the state.